-Home of the prestigious King of the Hammers off-road race, this area comprises of dry lakebeds, rugged hills, and trails ranging in all levels of difficulty.
+Home of the prestigious King of the Hammers off-road race, this area is comprised of dry lakebeds, rugged hills, and trails ranging in all levels of difficulty.
 Plus, its only 100 miles east of Los Angeles, making this a perfect day trip.

 2. Moab, Utah

 Moab is an off-roading paradise, with a mix of roads and trails covering scenic rides, offroad trails, 4×4 paths, and more.
-Its specialty is in its versatility, with tons of backcountry trails for 2-wheel and 4-wheel enthusiasts, along with specialty trails with colorful names such as Secret Spire and Chicken Corners.
+Its specialty lies in its versatility, with tons of backcountry trails for two-wheel and for-wheel enthusiasts, along with specialty trails with colorful names such as Secret Spire and Chicken Corners.

 Its mainstay feature is its unique rock composition known as slickrock, part of the touristy Sand Flats Recreational Area.
 According to Moab visitors, riding slickrock is akin to driving on sandpaper.
 For a more intimate experience, stick to the dedicated trails or cover nearby Canyonlands and Arches National Parks with a scenic half-day drive.